isha-git/Alzheimers-Disease/README.md

 5. Information about tissue-specific networks

 These methods predict associated genes or biomarkers.
 However, there are few reports on brain gene expression data.
-Accordingly, the <a href = "https://pubmed.ncbi.nlm.nih.gov/29320986/">research paper</a> by Huang et al. on *Revealing Alzheimer’s disease genes spectrum in the whole-genome by machine learning* was used as a reference for this project.
+Accordingly, the <a href = "https://bmcneurol.biomedcentral.com/articles/10.1186/s12883-017-1010-3">research paper</a> by Huang et al. on *Revealing Alzheimer’s disease genes spectrum in the whole-genome by machine learning* was used as a reference for this project.

 <img src = "https://github.com/isha-git/Alzheimers-Disease/blob/master/Images/ResearchPaper.PNG" width = "800">

+The aim is to divide the genes into five classes, namely C1-AD: probable pathogenic genes, C2-AD: high confidence genes, C3-AD: related genes, and C4-AD: possibly associated genes.

 # Libraries
 1. Numpy